 - "It is a challenging task, for both scientific and societal purposes, to develop technologies and mitigation strategies that will help to reliably forecast space weather and its impacts."
-V. Bothmer - In the following lectures, we will discuss physical processes that are relevant for space weather: Sun spots, CME, solar flares, high-speed-streams, magnetic storms, substorms, polar lights, ionosphere...and how they are measured
+V. Bothmer - In the following lectures, we will discuss physical processes that are relevant for space weather: Sun spots, CME, solar flares, high-speed-streams, magnetic storms, substorms, polar lights, ionosphere... and their observations.